sa-mw-dach/manuela/docs/BOOTSTRAP.md

 oc adm policy add-cluster-role-to-user cluster-admin -n argocd -z argocd-application-controller
 ```

-Ensure the deployment agent configuration for the respective cluster is present:
+Ensure the deployment agent configuration for the respective cluster is present
 ```bash
 oc apply -n argocd -f ~/manuela-gitops/meta/argocd-<yourphysicalcluster>
 ```

-Refer to [Validate gitops repo via ArgoCD web UI](#validate-gitops-repo-via-argocd-web-ui) to validate the ArgoCD setup.
+Refer to [Validate GitOps repository via ArgoCD Web UI](#validate-gitops-repo-via-argocd-web-ui) to validate the ArgoCD setup.

 On the physical cluster representing the factory datacenter, ensure that the AMQ Broker CRD is instantiated, so that a rollout of a project containing the AMQ Broker CR will not fail via ArgoCD.
 If this hasn't happened as part of other steps, do the following:
 ```bash
 oc apply -k namespaces_and_operator_subscriptions/manuela-temp-amq
 ```

-Then wait a little, then:
+Then wait a little, then
 ```bash
 oc delete -k namespaces_and_operator_subscriptions/manuela-temp-amq
 ```